-The 21st Century Community Learning Centers (21st CCLC) Grants are awarded through a competitive process to local and intermediate school districts, universities, and other public or private community-based agencies, organizations, and programs, including faith-based organizations.
+The Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) Grants are awarded through a competitive process to local and intermediate school districts, universities, and other public or private community-based agencies, organizations, and programs, including faith-based organizations.
 These grant programs provide comprehensive community learning center services.
-Currently, there are 73 grants with 277 sites in 24 counties.
+Currently, there are 68 grants with 259 sites in 20 counties.
 Each site serves one or more schools.
 Grants are targeted at high-priority and low-income schools.
 Students must be offered after-school and summer programming for a minimum of four days a week, two and a half hours a day, for 32 weeks per school-year during out-of-school time, and six weeks in the summer.
-More than 300,000 students have been served since the inception of the program.
+More than 320,000 students have been served since the inception of the program in 2001.

 - General Grantee Information